 Some spatters can be removed with a paper towel, others may require a damp cloth.
 Remove greasy spatters with a sudsy cloth, then rinse with a damp cloth.
 Do not use abrasive cleaners or sharp utensils on oven walls.

-Never use a commercial oven cleaner on any part of your microwave.
+Never use a commercial oven cleaner on any part

-Shelf (if included)
+Temperature Probe (if included)